Why should I carry out an Invalidity Search?

 During the defence stage, there are three main factors to consider:

-- Can I attack an obstructive patent that is preventing my freedom to operate?
+- Can I attack an obstructive patent or design that is preventing my freedom to operate?

-- Can I attack a third-party patent that I am being accused of infringing?
+- Can I attack a third-party patent or design that I am being accused of infringing?

-- How strong is my own patent against an attack on its validity?
+- How strong is my own patent or design against an attack on its validity?

-An invalidity search (opposition or patent busting search), aims to identify patent and non-patent literature that could be used to formulate an attack on a patent.
+An invalidity search (opposition or busting search), aims to identify literature on a patent or design that could be used to formulate an attack.
 To do this, the results generated will fall under two categories, based on their priority and publication dates.

-Similarly, a Patent Strength Analysis search can be used to compile an assessment of the vulnerability of a patent against an attack from a third party who may supply evidence against its validity.
-This is an important tool when looking to purchase or licence a third-party patent, or whether you are looking to increase the saleability and value of your own patent.
-A Patent Strength Analysis search will use the same search parameters and methodology as an Invalidity search.
+Similarly, a Patent or Design Strength Analysis search can be used to compile an assessment of the vulnerability of a patent or design against an attack from a third party who may supply evidence against its validity.
+This is an important tool when looking to purchase or licence a third-party patent or design, or whether you are looking to increase the saleability and value of your own patent or design.
+A Strength Analysis search will use the same search parameters and methodology as an Invalidity search.